Navatusein/GTNH-OC-God-Forge-Control/README.md

 also important that it has a “Fluid Discretizer” and all CPUs have a “Crafting Monitor”.

 > [!CAUTION]
+> To work, all CPUs must be equipped with a “Crafting Monitor“
-> In cases where the input subnet is your main network, the entire CPU must be equipped with a “Crafting Monitor”.
+> In cases where the input subnet is your main network, all CPUs must be equipped with a “Crafting Monitor“.

 If, on the other hand, you want to separate the entry network from the main network.
 Then you need to show all 80+ plasmas in the input subnet and make the output of unnecessary